ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

         });

-This example will demonstrate how to add an Adversary with a name of 'adver-999' to the "Example Community" owner.
-It passes a callback to the commit() method that will add a group and indicators association, attribute, tag, and security label.
+This example will demonstrate how to add an Adversary with a name of 'adver-999' to the "Example Community" Owner.
+It passes a callback to the commit() method that will add a Group and Indicator Association, Attribute, Tag, and SecurityLabel.
 Any number of Associations, Attributes, or Tags can be added in the callback.

 .. note:: To ensure that commits for the metadata happen after the commit of the Indicator, pass a callback to the Indicator Commit method.